telerik/fiddler-jam-docs/extension/link-options.md

 ## Share with specific people

-This option allows you to list specific users via their emails.
-Only users explicitly listed in the email list will be able to open the recorded log.
-Additionally, the log could be protected with a password by enabling the **Password protection** switch.
-The password must be at least eight characters long, must contain at least one lowercase, one uppercase, and one number.
+This option allows you to list specific [Fiddler Jam portal users]({%slug fj-users%}#portal-users) via their account emails.
+Only users from the email list will be able to open the recorded log.
+The log can also be [protected with a password](#password-protection-for-recorded-logs).

 The email recipients need to be [Fiddler Jam portal users]({%slug fj-users%}#portal-users) with the appropriate rights.